achyutranaut/syncPad/README.md

 ## ⚙️ How It Works

-1. User enters a display name.
+1. User enters a display name (stored locally, no account required).
-2. A new room is created or an existing room is joined.
+2. A new room is created or an existing room is joined via its link.
-3. A shared **Yjs document** is initialized.
+3. A shared **Yjs document** is initialized for that room.
-4. Every edit is converted into CRDT operations.
+4. Every edit is converted into CRDT operations, not raw text diffs.
-5. Operations are broadcast through WebSockets.
+5. Operations are broadcast to all connected clients over WebSocket.
-6. Other clients merge updates automatically.
+6. Other clients merge incoming updates automatically — no locking, no manual conflict resolution.
-7. The server periodically stores the latest document state in MongoDB.
+7. The server persists the latest document state to MongoDB, so content survives disconnects and restarts.

-Because SyncPad uses **Conflict-free Replicated Data Types (CRDTs)**, users can type simultaneously without merge conflicts or document locking.
+Because SyncPad uses **Conflict-free Replicated Data Types (CRDTs)**, users can type simultaneously — even in the exact same spot — without merge conflicts or document locking.

 ---